-We have all heard that the Health Care system is in need of qualified people across the board, but choosing a profession can be a little tricky.
-There are so many different careers within the Health Care sector and sometimes it is hard to distinguish between the different professions.
-So what exactly does a Health Care Assistants do?
+We have all heard that the health care system is in need of qualified people across the board, but choosing a profession can be a little tricky.
+There are so many different careers within the health care sector that it can sometimes be difficult to distinguish between the different professions.
+So, what exactly do Health Care Assistants do?

-The work that HCAs do is an integral part of keeping things running smoothly and they are valued members of health care teams.
-They help maintain the health, safety, comfort, and well-being of individuals as well as families.
+The work that HCAs do is an integral part of keeping things running smoothly as they are valued members of the health care industry.
+They help maintain the health, safety, comfort, and well-being of individuals and families.
 Also, they work under the direction and supervision of other qualified health care professionals, such as doctors and nurses.

 People that enter this line of work tend to be patient and compassionate.
-They enjoy a challenge and can work in a fast paced environment.
-You must be culturally sensitive and thrive in a diverse workplace.
-HCAs can work regular office hours, part-time, shift work, nights or even weekends depending on your situation.
-Health Care Assistants are required to get training at post-secondary schools in order to enter this field of work.
+They also enjoy a challenge and can work in a fast-paced environment.
+To work in this field, you must be culturally sensitive and thrive in a diverse workplace.
+HCAs can work regular office hours, part-time, shift work, nights, or even weekends depending on the situation.
+Health Care Assistants are required to get training at a post-secondary institution in order to enter this field of work.

-Sprott-Shaw offers a Health Care Assistant Program that you can complete in 29 weeks and then start a rewarding career!
-To learn more:
+At Sprott Shaw College, we offer the Health Care Assistant Program that you can complete in 29 weeks to jumpstart your rewarding career!